dkasuga/portfolio/resume_en2.md

 - Learned computer science, robotics, statistics, mathematics, and mechanics
 - some of the classes I took:
     - **Operating System** class by Kenjiro Taura
-        - Learned the basics of operating system functions and structures, such as synchronous communication between processes, scheduling, and memory management not only through lectures but also through hands-on exercises on Ubuntu.
+        - Learned the basics of operating system functions and structures, such as synchronous communication between processes, process scheduling, and memory management not only through lectures but also through hands-on exercises on Ubuntu.
     - **Language Processing System** by Naoki Kobayashi
     - **Statistical Machine Learning** class by Masashi Sugiyama
         - Learned the basic theory of statistical machine learning and specific algorithms, such as SVM, EM algorithm, and non-parametric kernel density estimation.
 I implemented some algorithms such as k-means, k-NN, SVM with kernel methods in python and did experiments to evaluate their peformances.\footnote{}.